MarcosNicolau/almunecar/README.md

 | [pcs](./libs/pcs/)                         | KZG                                    | 📝     |

 > [!NOTE]
 > This is just an initial roadmap to define the scope of the lib.
-They are not definitive and may vary in the future and as we explore.
+They are not definitive and may vary in the future as we explore and work.

 ---